jakt/JACoreData/README.md

 $ brew install carthage
 ```

-To integrate AFNetworking into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate JACoreData into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 git "git@github.com:jakt/JACoreData.git" ~> 1.0